 The Duchess of Cambridge was wearing a sleek black Alexander McQueen ‘Leaf’ tailored crepe Tuxedo Jacket.
 The £1240 Alexander McQueen’s black crepe blazer with contrast cobalt blue satin lining is not available anymore.
 Thanks to Cate Fortier for the id.

 Catherine paired the jacket with black trouser.
 Due to the lack of the clear picture I cannot say for sure which one they were.
 It could be the matching Alexander McQueen Straight-leg crepe pants or her UFO Black trouser that she wore during a visit to Derby University last week.
 Underneath the jacket, she wore a black top that also remains unidentified.

-It looks like The Duchess of Cambridge was wearing Accessorize UK Pearl Rope Earrings.
-Thanks to UfoNoMore for the id.
+Initially, it was thought that The Duchess of Cambridge was wearing Accessorize UK Pearl Rope Earrings.
+But a closer look shows they are not the same.